 - Firmware updates are not cumulative.
 In other words, if a Network IPS is at firmware version 4.3 and being updated to version 4.6.1, firmware version 4.4, 4.5, and 4.6 must be installed before proceeding to 4.6.1.

 There are four different options available to update the Network IPS firmware to a specific version:

 Option #1: Using the CLI (Command Line Interface)

-- Using an SSH capable program (like PuTTY), login to the IPS with "root" credentials.
+- Using an SSH capable program (like PuTTY), log in to the IPS with the root credentials.

 The next few lines should read similar to this:

 Broadcast message from root (Tue Apr 16 12:48:29 2013):

 The system is going down for reboot NOW!